 - Use a sample container with a lid liner which is glued in place.
 Solvents leach glues and cause contamination of the instruments

 - Take samples from deuterated solvents, especially if samples contain exchangeable protons.

 - Submit samples in DMF or DMSO.
 These solvents dissolve the HPLC tubing which then must be replaced.

 Polar LC MS samples should typically be submitted in MeOH or Water/Acetonitrile mixtures.
 Non-polar samples can frequently be dissolved in a small amount of chloroform or dichloromethane and then diluted in solvents such as MeOH.
 Samples that react with water or MeOH can be submitted in pure acetonitrile or dichloromethane.
 Most LCMS samples are analyzed using a MeOH/water mixture with a small amount of formic acid to protonate samples.
 If your sample is water or acid sensitive, it is important to notify the staff on the sample submission form or spurious results will be returned.

 Unless other arrangements have been made, all samples must be submitted in the “Sample Submission” box on the table in BG70.

-Data can be returned by paper copy or emailed as a pdf.
-Users may elect to have remainder of the sample returned-please let the staff know ahead of time if you have limited amount of sample, or samples that you need returned.
+Data can be returned by paper copy or emailed as a PDF.
+Users may elect to have remainder of the sample returned-please let the staff know ahead of time if you have limited amount of samples, or if you there are samples that you need returned.
 Paper reports and samples will discarded after two weeks if not picked up.
 All Data is also backed up on the server as per the data from user-run instruments.